grantj-re3/HandyOtherDoco/MathsQuizzes/quiz01_Covid19_PhysicalDistancing.md

 2. If the area of each square is 2 square metres, how far is each person from their nearest neighbour?
-[Hint: In this scenario we are already violating the 1.5m distance rule... even for infinitely thin people, i.e. dots!]
+[Hint: In this scenario we are already violating the 1.5m distance rule... even for infinitely thin people, i.e. points!]

 3. For the arrangement/layout given in the introduction, what is the area (in square metres) of each square if you require each person to be 1.5m from their nearest neighbour?

-4. Bonus question: If you have an arbitrarily large room, you can calculate its area [A] in square metres then divide by 2 square metres to give the maximum number of people [P] permitted in that room.
-Can you find any 2 dimensional arrangement/layout of the maximum number of people [P] such that each person is 1.5m or more from their nearest neighbour?
-[That is, I am asking if is it possible to comply with the 1.5m rule if you have the maximum number of people in a large room.]

-   - In other words, I'm looking for a pattern of arranging the people in an arbitrarily large room - so I am not expecting the square grid arrangement/layout described in the introduction.
-   - I'm wanting you to avoid "tricks" like arranging for people to stand in the corners of the room and along the edges/walls unless you can demonstrate that the trick works for very large rooms.
+4. Bonus question: If you have a requirement that a large number of points must be spaced 1.5m or more apart, can you find any arrangement/layout of those points such that the average density is 2 square metres or less?

 ## References